 - On a floured surface, roll out each ball into a 12 by 15 inch rectangle.
-If it resists, let it rest for a minute and then continue rolling.
+If it resists, let it rest for a few minutes and then continue rolling.

 - Brush with the melted butter.
+Toast and rough chop the pecans.
 Sprinkle all the ingredients in the topping evenly over the two rectangles.

 - Preheat the oven to 350 degrees F. Bake until golden brown, about 15 to 25 minutes.